This journal offers optional funded open access. Click here to read more...

 The Journal particularly invites submission of innovative and original qualitative studies focusing on play, curriculum, assessment, children’s rights, inclusion and equity.
 The Journal of Early Childhood Research also invites papers with an innovative focus on methodological and ethical issues in relation to research with young children.
 As an international Journal papers from all parts of the globe – including collaborative and comparative transnational studies - are also welcome.

 Submissions to the Journal of Early Childhood Research will be refereed anonymously by at least two referees and we aim to inform authors of the editorial decision within sixteen weeks of submission.
 This timeframe depends on reviewer availability and it may take longer to review and reach a decision on some manuscripts.
+Please ensure that author names and contact details are presented separately to the main text of the article to facilitate anonymous peer review.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.